billiegoose/cors-buster/README.md

 Bob was never protected in the first place.
 Eve has better things to do with her time.

+## But I need to POST/PUT/etc with data?

+That works too!
+Just make an OPTIONS/POST/PUT/DELETE/etc request and it will be forwarded.
+If you can only make GET requests, you can provide a `method` query parameter and the server will make it that kind of request instead.

 ## Supported headers

 If there's a way to whitelist ALL headers, let me know.
 The one's I've explicitly added so far are:

+- accept-encoding
+- accept-language
-- x-requested-with
+- accept
 - access-control-allow-origin
-- x-http-method-override
-- content-type
 - authorization
-- accept
+- cache-control
 - connection
+- content-length
+- content-type
+- dnt
 - pragma
-- cache-control
-- dnt
+- range
 - referer
-- accept-encoding
+- user-agent
-- accept-language
+- x-http-method-override
-- range
+- x-requested-with

 ## That is nice, I want to run my own server